 Mishcka’s Art Statement

-“I had been a realist from the beginning, but now I paint abstract expressionist art, mostly in acrylic.
-I got tired of painting the surface of things and I wanted to express myself on a deeper level.
-In 2007 I discovered Josh Goldberg, a master, and studied with him.
+I had been a realist from the beginning, but now, having studied with Josh Goldberg starting in 2007, I paint abstract expressionist art, mostly in acrylic.
+This change was motivated by the need to express myself on a deeper level.
 I haven’t looked back.

 Also inspirational is the ancient Buddhist song called The Seven Thunderbolt Phrases.
 My favorite is the 5th phrase which translates as: